aurajs/aura/README.md

 * **Implements aliases for DOM manipulation, templating and other lower-level utilities that pipe back to a library of choice**.
 The idea here is that rather than interfacing with the libraries directly, accessing the Core aliases (through the Sandbox) allow developers to switch out the libraries they use at a later date with minimum impact to their application.
 * **Exposes Publish/Subscribe functionality that can be used for decoupled communication between parts of an application**.
 Similar to the concept above, our Pub/Sub implementation can be easily replaced with that of another library and it should still work fine.

-### The Sandbox
+### Sandbox

 Powered by the Facade pattern, the Sandbox:

 * **Provides a limited, lightweight API layer on top of the Core for the rest of an application to communicate through**.
 Rather than exposing say, the entire API for a JavaScript library, we instead only expose those parts that developers in the project will need or are safe to use.
 This is particularly useful when working in teams.
 * The Sandbox includes a permissions layer, allowing you to configure permissions for widgets such as whether a specific widget has the right to render to the page etc.

+### Modules

+* **All of the files and demo widgets in Aura use AMD as their module format of choice**
+* These can of course be used with r.js for compilation and optimization if concerned about too many script files (compilation should always be used for production-level apps if using AMD in any situation)
+* Whilst not an Aura feature, we also take advantage of RequireJS 2.0's `shim` capability to avoid the need to use patched versions of Backbone.js and Underscore.js (a concern with earlier versions of the project).

  ### Widgets

 * Widgets represent a complete *unit* of a page.
 They could be a calendar, a news block, a todo list or anything else.
 * **In Backbone.js terms, widgets are composed of Models, Views, Collections and Routers as well as any templates needed for the widget to rendered.**
 * Widgets should be developed such that any number of instances of them could exist on a page in harmony.
 * **Publish/Subscribe can be used to communicate between widgets**.
 Alternatively, direct communication (as demonstrated by the `controls` widget in our examples) may be, however this is discouraged where Pub/Sub can be used instead.

-### Modules

-* **All of the files and demo widgets in Aura use AMD as their module format of choice**
-* These can of course be used with r.js for compilation and optimization if concerned about too many script files (compilation should always be used for production-level apps if using AMD in any situation)
-* Whilst not an Aura feature, we also take advantage of RequireJS 2.0's `shim` capability to avoid the need to use patched versions of Backbone.js and Underscore.js (a concern with earlier versions of the project).

 ## Sample Application